PhillipBC/NonHermitianNRG/README.md

 Similarly in `AIM_QNum_nonHerm.jl` for the Anderson Impurity model.

-In all scripts, parameters can be loaded by changing the variable `do_load` to `true` in the script, and providing a correctly structured parameter file (see comments within the `load_pvals(...)` function).
+In all scripts, parameters can be loaded by setting the variable `do_load` to `true` in the script, and providing a correctly structured parameter file such as the two provided in the Inputs folder.
-Default values are provided for all parameters within the scripts.
+Default values are also provided for all parameters within the scripts.

 ## Required packages